Needle felting. What is it? What supplies do you need? And what's with all the different types of sheep's wool and needles?

 Burlap Felting Mat

 Burlap Needle Felting Mats are another extremely eco-friendly, long lasting needle felting mat that is also 100% biodegradable.
 Burlap is middle of the road in up front cost and durability.
-Burlap lasts longer than foam, but not usually as long as wool.
+Burlap lasts longer than foam, but not as long as wool.

 The downside with a burlap mat is that it is NOT a good option for flat felting (painting with wool).
 So no wool pictures.
 No wool birthday crowns.

 The burlap felting mat lacks the firmness that foam and wool mats have as you fill your burlap mat with your choice of filler, such as rice or flax seed.
-If sculpting is your goal, burlap is great.
+If sculpting a 3-D item is your goal, burlap is great.
 If painting with wool is your goal, choose a foam or wool felting mat.

 Part II: Types of Wool